rhel-labs/learn-katacoda/customize-crypto-policy/step2.md

 </pre>

-Let us create a policy modifier module called **2048KEYS.pmod** that can be used with our crypto policies :
+Let us create a policy modifier module called **2048KEYS.pmod** that can be used with the FUTURE crypto policy.

 `touch /etc/crypto-policies/policies/modules/2048KEYS.pmod`{{execute T1}}

-In the created policy modifier file, let us reduce the size of RSA and DH cipher lengths
+In the policy modifier file, let us specify the minimum key size of RSA and DH keys -

 `echo "min_dh_size = 2048" > /etc/crypto-policies/policies/modules/2048KEYS.pmod`{{execute T1}}